 Book a Classroom

-Instructors can consider booking spaces at Yale where the furniture setup most aligns with course goals.
+Instructors can consider booking spaces at Yale where the furniture setup closely aligns with course goals.
 Specific features and pictures of Yale classrooms can be found at classrooms.yale.edu.

 Align Arrangement with Activity

-Instructors can consider matching the classroom seating arrangement to the goals of instruction.
+Instructors are encouraged to map the classroom seating arrangement to the goals of instruction.
 For instance, classes involving group work might utilize group pods, while whole class discussion might benefit from a horseshoe.
 Instructors can also strategically change arrangements during class to suit shifting learning goals.

 Bolster Arrangement With Engagement